shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 **!!!
 This guide is for setting up a new MasterNode using the new Shekel ZeroCoin wallet and chain !!!**

+**!!!
+WARNING: Do not run a Windows masternode at home whether you have a static IP Address or not.
+Your IP Address can be traced back to your home, therefore it is unsafe.
+You can still run a cold wallet at home !!!**

 ---

 ## Requirements